DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DC Structure of the Maximal Eigenvalue Function

-In the case when the function $f_0$ is DC and the function $F$ is componentwise DC, one can easily extend all existing results and algorithms for inequality constrained DC optimization problems to the case of problem \eqref{prob:SemidefProg} with use of Theorem~\ref{thrm:MaxEigenvalue_DC} and Proposition~\ref{prp:MaxEigenvalue_DCQuasidiff}.
-For the sake of shortness, we leave the tedious task of explicitly reformulating existing results and algorithms in terms of problem \eqref{prob:SemidefProg} to the interested reader. \end{remark}
+In the case when the function $f_0$ is DC and the map $F$ is componentwise DC, one can easily extend all existing results and methods for inequality constrained DC optimization problems to the case of problem \eqref{prob:SemidefProg} with use of Theorem~\ref{thrm:MaxEigenvalue_DC} and Proposition~\ref{prp:MaxEigenvalue_DCQuasidiff}.
+For the sake of shortness, we leave the tedious task of explicitly reformulating existing results and methods in terms of problem \eqref{prob:SemidefProg} to the interested reader. \end{remark}